Search

 Key steps you can take to ensure affirming, quality care for LGBTQ+ people seeking abortion include:

-• Establishing inclusive policies and practices within your healthcare facilities.
+• Establish inclusive policies and practices within your healthcare facilities.
 This includes adopting non-discrimination policies that explicitly protect LGBTQ+ patients, ensuring that intake forms and medical records are gender inclusive, and developing protocols to address potential bias or discrimination.

-• Offering LGBTQ+ affirming counseling and support services.
+• Offer LGBTQ+ affirming counseling and support services.
 Providers should be knowledgeable about the unique experiences and challenges faced by queer and trans people seeking abortion, including the potential impact on mental health and the importance of affirming decision-making processes.

-• Engaging in advocacy efforts to support the rights and well-being of LGBTQ+ people seeking abortion.
+• Engage in advocacy efforts to support the rights and well-being of LGBTQ+ people seeking abortion.
 This can involve advocating for policy changes, participating in professional organizations that promote inclusivity, and supporting community initiatives that advance LGBTQ+ rights.

 By implementing these measures, providers can create an environment that respects and supports the diverse needs and identities of LGBTQ+ people seeking abortion, ensuring they receive affirming, quality care that honors their autonomy, dignity, and worth.